ciao22king/gemfetch_project/README.md

   How to install
-  first download the zip or clone the repo if you have the zip open and extract in home then open terminal and do cd gemfetch_project and run chmod +x setup1.sh chmod +x setup2.sh then do sudo setup1.sh and setup1.sh write gemfetch in the terminal
+  first download the zip or clone the repo if you have the zip open and extract in home then open terminal and do cd and drag the folder and run chmod +x setup1.sh chmod +x setup2.sh then do sudo and drag the file setup1.sh and drag the setup2.sh without sudo write gemfetch in the terminal

   ⚠️ Compatibility & Bugs